AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

 We have updated the subscription tier system from 3 tiers to 5 tiers based on new requirements.

 We have simplified the auth router by removing redundant endpoints, specifically consolidating the user email retrieval functionality to a single endpoint.

+We have successfully implemented email-based login while maintaining backward compatibility with the username-based system.
+This allows for a smooth transition period where both authentication methods are supported, with all new tokens using email as the primary identifier.
+The implementation includes proper handling of token refresh, email change scenarios, and comprehensive test coverage.

 ## Next Steps